An introvert in a digital world: How technology is empowering the quieter half

 In fact, communication is now akin to information sharing.
 The pressure to think fast and talk faster is replaced by an ability to think before speaking and connect with others without social cues, pleasantries, or small talk.
 This is a discourse based on sharing information and content and listening to the ideas of others, and engaging, if so desired.

 In classrooms (and even workspaces), incorporating online and other methods of reducing stimulation overload from group work and constant discussion can create space for introverts to engage.
 You just have to look beyond the waving hands.
 Teachers and supervisors can create safe spaces for introverts to participate.
 Learning isn’t one size fits all, nor is it black and white; if participation is absolutely required, look for the gray.
 Increase the wait time between question and answer to allow the quiet ones the opportunity to process and formulate answers.
 Or give people time to rehearse their answers by writing them down, which will decrease anxiety and stress and alleviate the “fight or flight” response many introverts feel when put on the spot.
-The flipped classroom, for example, allows for students to “expose themselves to the information, then process it in time for class.”
 Asynchronous learning opportunities give introverts space for self-study: to manage interactions and discoveries on their own.

 The other half

 Communications expert Cheryl Conner calls it the “revenge of the nerds.”
 Psychology Today: “Revenge of the Introvert.”
 I call it a “reclaiming.”
 And even more so, a “rebranding.”In classrooms (and even workspaces), incorporating online and other methods of reducing stimulation overload from group work and constant discussion can create space for introverts to engage.
 Click To Tweet